Grantley Adams International Airport: Early years

 The first recorded flight in to Barbados was in 1929 at today's Rockley Golf Course.

 As far as air transportation at the site of present-day facility, then known as Seawell Airport, history goes back as far as September 1938 when a mail plane from KLM Royal Dutch Airlines landed on the site from Trinidad.
-At the time there was merely a grassy strip as the runway.
-The strip was paved some time later and in 1949 the first terminal was built on the site, to replace a shed that was being used.
-This ushered in the facility being formally known as the Seawell Airport due to the plantation.

 During the 1960s the eastern flight-range just south-east of the airport became known as Paragon.
 This area became the initial base of a 'High Altitude Research Project' known as Project HARP.
 Project HARP was jointly sponsored by McGill University in Canada and the United States military.

 In mid-October 1983, the civilian international airport became the scene of intense military activity.
 Then Prime Minister Tom Adams, the son of the airport's eponym, offered use of the facility to the U.S. military as a forward staging and support area for the diverse American aircraft which were deployed from the mainland in Operation Urgent Fury.
 The airport also became a press center for more than 300 international journalist who had been dispatched by their organizations to report on the surprise multi-national intervention into the neighbouring island of Grenada.
 The younger Adams played a key leadership role in gathering support among English-speaking Caribbean nations for the operation to restore democracy and the rule of law on Grenada after an internal leadership dispute degraded into political assassination and civilian bloodshed.